joowani/binarytree/docs/contributing.rst

 ============

-Before submitting a pull request on GitHub_, please make sure you meet the following requirements:
+Before submitting a pull request on GitHub_, please make sure you meet the following **requirements**:

 * The pull request points to the dev_ (development) branch.
 * All changes are squashed into a single commit (I like to use ``git rebase -i`` to do this).
-* The commit message is in present tense (ok: "Add feature", not ok:
+* The commit message is in present tense (good: "Add feature", bad:
   "Added feature").
-* Correct and consistent style: Sphinx_-compatible docstrings, using snake vs. camel casing properly_ and PEP8_ compliance (see below).
+* Correct and consistent style: Sphinx_-compatible docstrings, correct snake and camel casing, and PEP8_ compliance (see below).
 * No classes/methods/functions with missing docstrings or commented-out lines.
-  You can refer to existing ones for examples.
+  You can take a look at the existing code in binarytree for examples.
 * The test coverage_ remains at %100.
-Sometimes you may find yourself having to write superfluous unit tests to keep this number up.
-If a piece of code is trivial and has no need for unittests, use this_ to exclude it from coverage.
+You may find yourself having to write superfluous unit tests to keep this number up.
+If a piece of code is trivial and has no need for tests, use this_ to exclude it from coverage.
 * No build failures on TravisCI_.
 The builds automatically trigger on PR submissions.
 * Does not break backward-compatibility (unless there is a really good reason).
-* Compatible with Python versions 2.7, 3.4, 3.5 and 3.6.
+* Compatibility with all supported Python versions: 2.7, 3.4, 3.5 and 3.6.

 .. warning::
-    The dev branch is occasionally rebased_, and its commit history may be overwritten in the process (I try very hard never to do this).
-So before you begin your feature work, git fetch/pull to ensure that branches have not diverged.
-If you see git conflicts and just want to start from scratch, run this command:
+    The dev branch is occasionally rebased_, and its commit history may be overwritten in the process.
+Before you begin feature work, git fetch or pull to ensure that your local branch has not diverged.
+If you see git conflicts and just want to start from scratch, run these commands:

     .. code-block:: bash